$\mathbb{Z}_3$ quantum double in a superconducting wire array: Superconducting wire array with combinatorial gauge symmetry

 where $\mathcal{L}_s^{(\phi)}$ generates permutations and phase shifts of the matter wires located on site $s$ according to Eq.~(\ref{eq:L}): $\mathcal{L}_s^{(\phi)} e^{-i\phi_a} (\mathcal{L}_s^{(\phi)})^{-1} = \sum_{b} e^{-i \phi_b} (L^\dagger)_{ba}$, and $\mathcal{R}_s^{(\theta)}$ generates phase shifts on the two gauge wires emanating from site $s$: $\mathcal{R}_s^{(\theta)} e^{i\theta_i} (\mathcal{R}_s^{(\theta)})^{-1} = \sum_{j} R_{ij} e^{i\theta_j}$.
 The automorphism of $W$ directly leads to the invariance of Hamiltonian~(\ref{eq:H_J}) under $G_p$: $[G_p, H_J]=0$, for all $p$.
 Furthermore, the local gauge transformations on different plaquettes commute with one another: $[G_p, G_{p'}]=0$.
 Thus we have shown that the system in the classical limit where only $H_J$ is present has a local $\mathbb{Z}_3$ gauge symmetry.
 Next, we will show that the capacitance term $H_C$ is also invariant under $G_p$.

 The capacitance matrix ${\bm C}$ contains the following entries: the self-capacitances of a single gauge wire, $C_g$, and of a single matter wire, $C_m$; the capacitance of the Josephson junction, $C_J$; and the mutual-capacitance between two neighboring wires that are parallel to one another, $C_p$.
 The capacitance $C_p$ is the smallest of all, as can be easily inferred from the geometry if the wires are thin and widely separated compared to their width.
 Neglecting $C_p$ yields a capacitance matrix ${\bm C}$ that is invariant under the permutation of the indices of the matter (as well as gauge) wires.
-This symmetry carries to the inverse matrix ${\bm C}^{-1}$ that controls the charging energies.~\footnote{We remark that a small value of $C_p$ breaks the permutation symmetry among the three matter wires; nevertheless, if Hamiltonian~(\ref{eq:model}) supports a gapped phase with $\mathbb{Z}_3$ topological order, it will remain stable in the presence of a small combinatorial symmetry breaking perturbation so long as the gap stays open.}
+This symmetry carries to the inverse matrix ${\bm C}^{-1}$ that controls the charging energies.~\footnote{We remark that a small value of $C_p$ breaks the permutation symmetry among the three matter wires; nevertheless, if Hamiltonian~(\ref{eq:model}) supports a gapped phase with $\mathbb{Z}_3$ topological order, it will remain stable in the presence of a small combinatorial symmetry breaking perturbation so long as the gap stays open.
+In practice, one can also design the geometry of the wires, such that the $C_p$'s between different wires are symmetrized.
+See Ref.~\cite{CG2020arXiv} for details.}

 Since the charge and superconducting phases are conjugate variables, the $\mathbb{Z}_3$ phase shift in the monomial transformations $(L, R)$ is generated by the unitary operators

 acting on the gauge and matter wires, respectively.
 Because these unitary operators trivially commute with the charge operators $Q_i$ and $q_a$, and ${\bm C}^{-1}$ is invariant under the permutation of the matter wires, we conclude that $[G_p, H_C]=0$.
 Combining with the previous finding that $[G_p, H_J]=0$, it follows that $[G_p, H]=0$.
 Hence the full lattice Hamiltonian~(\ref{eq:model}) is a gauge theory with local $\mathbb{Z}_3$ combinatorial gauge symmetry.